 Blood and Sand by Frank Gardner

 Many will know Frank Gardner as the BBC’s security correspondent.
-Blood and Sand recounts his time spent in the middle east from his early days living in Egypt, to the terrible events that led to him being paralysed after being shot by Islamic militants, and his long road to recovery learning how to adapt to being wheelchair-bound.
+Blood and Sand recounts his time spent in the middle east from his early days living in Egypt, to the terrible events that led to him being paralyzed after being shot by Islamic militants, and his long road to recovery learning how to adapt to being wheelchair-bound.

 Gardner is an excellent writer and conveys his stories with a natural warmth and charisma.
 The journey he takes us on, which examines the world pre and post 9/11, is both shocking and moving.